zackAemmer/open_bus_tools/README.md

 # Open Bus Tools
 Tools for open bus data collection, travel time prediction, energy consumption and visualization.

 This is companion code for a dissertation in Civil and Environmental Engineering at the University of Washington.
-It will be distributed as a Python package when completed.

 If not installed as package, you may need to add [export PYTHONPATH="${PYTHONPATH}:/my/other/path/to/open_bus_tools"] to .bashrc to run the scripts.